Europa League last 32: When is draw? Dates, fixtures, teams for knockout stage

-The Europa League group stage is nearing its conclusion, with several British sides hoping to reach the know.
+The Europa League group stage is nearing its conclusion, with Arsenal and Leicester having already qualified for the knockout stage.
 Here's what you need to know about the round of 32.

 When is the Europa League last 32 draw?